 Initially, it’s a matter of resources—time and money.
 It also takes some amount of prototype development and hands-on experience with potential customers to understand what skills are missing and required.

 “Before founders do a talent hunt,” said Dan Finkelman, mentor and Board of Directors Chair at MentorcliQ, “they need to understand the skills they need to be successful.
 What experiences and demonstrable capabilities does the company need to be at the top of the list?”

 In the early days, a startup’s culture is still evolving.
 Entrepreneurs need to figure out what they want their company culture to be before they can identify team members who will fit in.

-Rev1’s First Connect network of mentors can help fill talent gaps.
+Rev1’s network of mentors and vetted service providers can help fill talent gaps.